imgix/strapi-plugin-imgix/README.md

 </div>

 **How Asset URL Paths Get Re-Written**

-Once you've configured the plugin, the plugin will automatically rewrite the URLs of your assets to point to the imgix URL.
+Once you've configured the plugin it automatically rewrites the URLs of your assets to point to the imgix URL.
 For example, if you have an image at `https://mydomain.com/uploads/amsterdam.jpg`, the plugin will rewrite the URL to `https://sdk-test.imgix.net/amsterdam.jpg`.
 You must configure your imgix source to point into the **resources path** of your web folder, like `/uploads`.

 > [!NOTE]
 > Default configuration for your plugin is fetched from `config/plugins.{js,ts}` or directly from the plugin itself.
 To customize the default state to revert to, see the [file configuration](#file-configuration) section.